Focusing on the Role of the Advanced Bladder Cancer Care Team: Case Studies on Managing irAEs

-Susan H. Gitzinger, PharmD, MPH–has disclosed she has no financial disclosures in relation to this activity.
+Susan H. Gitzinger, PharmD, MPA–has no financial relationships to disclose in relation to this activity.

 Neal Shore, MD, FACS–has disclosed that he is a consultant and receives grant/research support from Abbvie, Amgen, AstraZeneca, Bayer, Bristol-Myers Squibb, Color Genomics, Dendreon, Ferring, Genentech, Genomic Health, Genzyme, Innovia, Invitae, Janssen, Merck, Myriad, Nymox, Panacea, Pfizer, Roche, Sanofi, and Tolmar.

-Robert Dreicer, MD, MS, MACP, FASCO–has disclosed that he is a consultant for Astellas, Eisai, EMD Serono Genetech, Merck, Pfizer, and Seattle Genetics.
+Robert Dreicer, MD, MS, MACP, FASCO–has disclosed that he is a consultant for Astellas, Eisai, EMD Serono, Genentech, Merck, Pfizer, and SeaGen.

-Gautam Jayram, MD–has disclosed he has no financial disclosures in relation to this activity.
+Gautam Jayram, MD–has no financial relationships to disclose in relation to this activity.

-Tanya O’Neal, RN, BSN, MSN–has disclosed she has no financial disclosures in relation to this activity.
+Tanya O’Neal, RN, BSN, MSN–has no financial relationships to disclose in relation to this activity.

 In support of improving patient care, Creative Educational Concepts is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.